sqlhabit/sql-mdn-docs/pages/to_char.md

 keywords: SQL, to_char, function, text function, date formatting
 compatibility: true
 see_also_pages:
+  - name: How to emulate to_char() function in BigQuery
+    url: /mdn/how-to-emulate-to-char-function-in-bigquery
+  - name: How to emulate to_char() function in MySQL
+    url: /mdn/how-to-emulate-to-char-function-in-mysql
 ---

 The `to_char()` function in SQL is a versatile tool used to convert a number or a timestamp into a string based on a specified format.
 This function is exceptionally useful for presenting data in a more readable or expected format, facilitating easier interpretation and reporting.